yoche2000/IEEE-P1451_5_6-CAPI/README.md

 # IEEE-P1451_5_6-CAPI (TBR)
 ## Introduction
 This project is the Communication API for the IEEE P1451.5.6 Standard.
-The IEEE P1451.5.6 Standard is the Sigfox Branch of the [P1451 Standard][1] Wireless TIM and NCAP are the main components of the [P1451 family of standards][1].
+The IEEE P1451.5.6 Standard is the Sigfox Branch of the [P1451 Standard][1].
+TIM and NCAP are the main components of the [P1451 family of standards][1].
+Under IEEE P1451.5 standard for wireless technologies, the IEEE P1451.5.6 focuses on the technology of Sigfox.
-In a sigfox network, the WTIM is a Sigfox Device and the NCAP is the Sigfox Cloud.
+In a sigfox network, the Wireless TIM (WTIM) is a Sigfox Device and the NCAP is the Sigfox Cloud.
 The communication API enables the verification of P1451.5.6 sttandardized devices on the NCAP side.

 ## Architecture of the IEEE P1451.5.6 API